 The Company has obtained exemptive relief allowing us to engage in certain transactions with our affiliates that would otherwise be prohibited by the 1940 Act, as applicable to BDCs.
 The relief permits the Company and a wholly-owned subsidiary that is licensed by the U.S. Small Business Administration (the "SBA") as a small business investment company (an "SBIC") to operate effectively as one company, specifically allowing them to: (1) engage in certain transactions with each other; (2) invest in securities in which the other is or proposes to be an investor; (3) file consolidated reports with the Commission; and (4) be subject to modified consolidated asset coverage requirements for senior securities issued by a BDC and its SBIC subsidiary.
-Our second wholly-owned SBIC subsidiary has not elected to be treated as a BDC and is not party to this exemptive relief.
-The fourth exemption described above allows us to exclude any indebtedness guaranteed by the SBA and issued by Fund I from the 200.0% (or 150.0% if we satisfy certain requirements in the future) asset coverage requirements applicable to us.
-Effective June 30, 2014, any SBA debentures issued by our second wholly-owned SBIC subsidiary are not considered senior securities for purposes of the 200.0% (or 150.0% if we satisfy certain requirements in the future) asset coverage requirements.
+Our second and third wholly-owned SBIC subsidiaries have not elected to be treated as a BDC and are not party to this exemptive relief.
+The fourth exemption described above allows us to exclude any indebtedness guaranteed by the SBA and issued by Fund I from the 150.0% asset coverage requirements applicable to us.
+Effective June 30, 2014, any SBA debentures issued by our second and third wholly-owned SBIC subsidiaries are not considered senior securities for purposes of the 150.0% asset coverage requirements.